 by Mike Kinman, Rector of All Saints Church, Pasadena

 The gospel isn’t meant to be gulped down on Sunday morning, but gnawed on through the week so it really becomes a part of us.
 You’ve got to work at it, like a dog with a good bone!
-Here’s the Gospel for this coming Sunday — the Fourth Sunday in Lent — with some notes and more “food for thought” on miracles, revelation and the immutable law of love.
+Here’s the Gospel for this coming Sunday —the Feast of Pentecost— with food for thought on the empowering gift of the breath of the Holy Spirit in both our inward and outward journeys.
 Gnaw away!

 The Backstory – What’s Going On Here?

 If this Gospel seems especially familiar, it’s because we heard it a little more than a month ago on Easter 2.
 Only there, it was extended to include the story of Thomas and the talk of seeing and believing.
 That Sunday, the emphasis was on believing in the resurrection.
 This Sunday, we hear this because it’s Pentecost, the day we remember the Holy Spirit, “God’s holy breath” descending on the church.

 “That day, the first day of the week,” is Easter Sunday … which means in John, the resurrection and the gift of the Spirit are nearly simultaneous.
 This is the Jesus whose promise we heard two weeks ago “I will not leave you an orphan.”
 This is the beginning of a new chapter in the life of Christ.
 A chapter where the life of Christ is lived through us.
 A chapter that is still being written today.